ornl-training/2024-07-23-ORNL/index.md

 <p id="where">
   <strong>Where:</strong>
   {{page.address}}.
-  Come to this building on Tuesday <strong>ONLY</strong> using the
-  <a href="https://www.ornl.gov/sites/default/files/05-01785B-main-C.pdf">main campus map</a>.
-On July 24th and 25th, we will meet online using Teams.
+  Get directions with
+  <a href="//www.openstreetmap.org/?mlat={{page.latitude}}&mlon={{page.longitude}}&zoom=16">OpenStreetMap</a>
+  or
+  <a href="//maps.google.com/maps?q={{page.latitude}},{{page.longitude}}">Google Maps</a>.
 </p>
 {% elsif online == "true_public" %}
 <p id="where">
   <strong>Where:</strong>
   online at <a href="{{page.address}}">{{page.address}}</a>.
-  On Tuesday, July 23rd, we will meet in Rom.
-214, Bldg.
-5200.
-Look for it on the <a href="https://www.ornl.gov/sites/default/files/05-01785B-main-C.pdf">main campus map</a>.
+  If you need a password or other information to access the training, the instructor will pass it on to you before the workshop.
 </p>
 {% elsif online == "true_private" %}
 <p id="where">
-  <strong>Where:</strong> This training will take place online.
+  <strong>Where:</strong> This training will take place in person on Tuesday, July 23.
+Please come to room 214, bldg.
+5200 (the second floor of the Visitor's Center).
+The next two days will take place online in Teams.
-  The instructors will provide you with the information you will need to connect to this meeting.
+  The organizers will provide you with the information you will need to connect to this meeting.
 </p>
 {% endif %}